Crypto-TII/CryptographicEstimators/docs/github/user_guide.md

 The attribute `complexity_type` sets the mode to which complexities computed by the estimator refer.

-Currently the _CryptographicEstimators_ library supports up two types of
+Currently, the _CryptographicEstimators_ library supports two types of
 complexity: `Estimate` and `TildeO`.

 The `Estimate` mode uses the most precise formula (according to the